DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/modify-resources.md

 ## Link Resource to Task

-Click the "Resources" field to open the drop-down list with available resources.
+Click the "Resources" field to open a drop-down list with available resources.

 ![](~/interface-elements-for-web/images/Gantt/resource-list.png)

-## Remove Resource From Task
+## Remove Resource from Task

-Click the cross icon on the right side of the resource to remove it from the task.
+Click the cross icon (on the right side of the resource) to remove it from the task.

 ![](~/interface-elements-for-web/images/Gantt/remove-resource.png)